MetaMask/core/packages/permission-controller/ARCHITECTURE.md

         );
       },
     // This function is called if two caveats of this type have to be merged
     // due to an incremental permissions request.
+The values must be merged
+    // in the fashion of a right-biased union.
     merger: makeCaveatMerger<FilterArrayCaveat>((leftValue, rightValue) =>
       Array.from(new Set([...leftValue, ...rightValue])),
     ),